 Boston Children’s Hospital

 The digestive system has its very own branch of the nervous system.
-Dr. Meenakshi Rao’s lab aims to expand our understanding of how it works to inform the diagnosis treatment of digestive disorders.
-“My hope is that we can build on some of these observations we’re making in the lab and apply them to advancing human health in very tangible .”
+Dr. Meenakshi Rao’s lab aims to expand our understanding of how it works to inform the diagnosis and treatment of digestive disorders.
+“My hope is that we can build on some of these observations we’re making in the lab and apply them to advancing human health in very tangible ways.”

 Exploring how nature optimizes cellular function